neuroscout/neuroscout/README.md

 ## Maintaining docker image and db

-If you make a change to /neuroscout but don't want your db to be nuked, reload like this:
+If you make a change to /neuroscout, you shoudl be able to simply restart the server.

-    docker-compose up -d --no-deps --build neuroscout
+    docker-compose restart neuroscout

 If you need to upgrade the db: